-How to sound Russian in less than 4 letters Posted by bota on Jun 1, 2020 in grammar, language, Russian for beginners, The Russian Emotion, vocabulary
+How to sound Russian in less than 4 letters Posted by bota on Jun 1, 2020 in Grammar, language, Russian for beginners, Vocabulary

 An interjection is, ironically, a big name for the little words we use to express emotions.
 Here are five such utterances that have less than four letters.

 These interjections will help you feel and sound more Russian than saying babooshka over and over again (with the exception of Kate Bush, of course.)

 “Эх” is certainly one of the most versatile exclamations out there and could be used to express anything.
 If you’ve ever felt misunderstood, you’re just one Russian interjection away from making yourself heard by saying something like:

 “Эх, ничего́ вы не понима́ете” [Jeh, nichego vy ne ponimaete] (“You don’t understand anything”).

 “Эх” in a sentence like “Эх, я тебе́ зада́м!”
 [Jeh, ja tebe zadam!] is more of a threat rooted in being deeply irritated with someone else and is akin to saying, “I’ll get you.”

 This interjection can also represent envy and the overall sentiment of “if only” like in “Эх, дожи́ть бы мне до пя́тницы…” [Jeh, dozhit’ by mne do pjatnicy…] “If I could only make it till Friday”